 - EFSB decision: 2022

 ENERGY FACILITIES SITING BOARD

-To construct and operate the new 115-kV overhead transmission line, Eversource and National Grid will file a petition with the Massachusetts Energy Facilities Siting Board (EFSB) for approval.
+To construct and operate the new 115-kV overhead transmission line, Eversource and National Grid will file a petition with the Massachusetts EFSB for approval.
 The petition filing is part of the regulatory review process, as defined by Massachusetts state statutes.

-Eversource and National Grid will be engaging town officials, local residents, business owners, community groups and other interested stakeholders through briefings, open houses, mailings and meetings as an opportunity to learn more about the project, ask questions and provide feedback.
+Eversource and National Grid will engage town officials, residents, businesses, community groups and other stakeholders via municipal briefings, open houses, mailings and meetings to answer questions and listen to concerns.
 As the proposed project proceeds through the siting and permitting process, we will continue keep you informed.

-For more information about the Acushnet to Fall River Reliability Project, send an email to Eversource at TransmissionInfo@eversource.com or call 800-793-2202.
+For more information about the Acushnet to Fall River Reliability Project, please reach out to us at ProjectInfo@eversource.com or call 800-793-2202.